iterative/dvc.org/content/docs/command-reference/add.md

 - `--to-remote` - add a target that's outside the project, but neither move it into the workspace nor cache it yet.
-  [Transfer it](#example-transfer-to-remote-storage) directly to remote storage instead (to the default one unless one is specified with `-r`).
+  [Transfer it](#example-transfer-to-remote-storage) directly to remote storage instead (the default one unless one is specified with `-r`).
 Implies `--out .`.
 Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the